dp0973/static-data/README.md

 #Change the patch to number 4, others settings (season and version) will be set at their last one)
 dd.setVersion(patch=4)
 print(dd.getSummoner("Flash").image)

+#ddragon can be initlized like this :
+dd = ddragon.ddragon(baseUrl="http://ddragon.canisback.com/")
+#It will use this url instead of ddragon.leagueoflegends.com ones
 ```

 For now, it only corresponds to my use cases, where I need to get name or image from champion or item having its name or id.